Driver Interface

 Message Formats

-handles the translation between Thrift messages (user space) and
+driver-if handles the translation between Thrift messages (user space) and

 Netlink messages (driver).